Please send your comments with the subject line “Comments on Perinatal Guidelines” to ContactUs@aidsinfo.nih.gov by April 11, 2014.

 Infants Born to Mothers Who Did Not Receive Antepartum or Intrapartum Antiretroviral Drugs

-The two-drug regimen of 6 weeks of zidovudine plus three doses of nevirapine in the first week of life (first dose at birth–48 hours, second dose 48 hours after first dose, and third dose 96 hours after second dose) is recommended based on the results of the NICHD-HPTN 040/PACTG 1043 study, which demonstrated increased efficacy of combination regimens in reducing intrapartum transmission compared with use of zidovudine alone in infants.3 Prophylaxis should be initiated as soon after delivery as possible.
+The two-drug regimen of 6 weeks of zidovudine plus three doses of nevirapine in the first week of life (first dose at birth to 48 hours, second dose 48 hours after first dose, and third dose 96 hours after second dose) is recommended for infants born to mothers who did not receive antepartum or intrapartum ARVs based on the results of the NICHD-HPTN 040/PACTG 1043 study, which demonstrated increased efficacy of combination regimens in reducing intrapartum transmission compared with use of zidovudine alone in infants.5 Prophylaxis should be initiated as soon after delivery as possible.